beyzatatlidil/bomberman-game/README.md

 - Only necessary Unity project files are included in this repository.
 - Cache and build folders are excluded using `.gitignore`.
-- Unity `.meta` files are required for project integrity.
+- Unity `.meta` files are required for correct asset referencing.

 ---